 Friday 23 April 2021, 7pm – 8:30pm EST

-Film Screening: Familiar Faces/Unexpected Places: A Global African Diaspora by Sheila S. Walker .
+For the second event of the Black Indian Ocean Series, we will screen Sheila S. Walker documentary, Familiar Faces/Unexpected Places: A Global African Diaspora, that examines the continued presences and cultural practices of the African diaspora in the Americas and the Indian Ocean region.
 The Screening will be followed by a discussion guided by the assigned readings with Janelle Miller and Sheila Walker and will be moderated by Hiba Ali.

 Friday 19 March 19th 2021, 7pm – 8:30pm EST